Epidurality/NeoFly-Tools/README.md

 - Increased performance of Timestamp list view, queries.
 Leads to lower "load times".
 - Added a Summary GUI to the Optimizer (click the *Summary* button at the top of the Optimizer).
 Useful for overlaying on NeoFly.
 - Updated text in Optimizer more intelligently.
+- Added "Tower" to the list of Arrival filters in the Optimizer.
+- Added a *Compare Models* button to the Aircraft Market tab which displays one of each model plane to allow you to compare their stats.
+Also provides the lowest price found in the AircraftMarket for each plane, which you can then search specifically to locate.
+- Added a more automatic *Auto-Market* function.

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.